mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Data sources

 Terraform [data sources](https://www.terraform.io/language/data-sources) enable Terraform to _read_ outside information.
-Unlike resources -- which enable Terraform to create, update, and delete resources -- data sources are read-only.
+Unlike resources -- which enable Terraform to create, update, and delete resources -- data sources only offer read-only functionality.

 Assuming the use of the [plugin SDK](github.com/hashicorp/terraform-plugin-sdk), individual provider data sources are managed via functions that return a [schema.Resource](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/helper/schema#Resource), similar to that returned by resource functions.
 However, a data source's `*schema.Resource` typically only specifies:

 * `Description` - a description of the data source used to generate documentation
-* `ReadContext` - a function for reading the resource specified in configuration via the associated provider API
+* `Read` - a function for reading the resource specified in configuration via the associated provider API
 * `Schema` - a `map[string]*schema.Schema` specifying the supported resource arguments and attributes

 To learn more: